raspiblitz/raspiblitz/FAQ.md

 `/home/admin/config.scripts/internet.sshtunnel.py on test@raspiblitz.com "10009<20009" "8080<9090"`

 Please beware that after you set such a port forwarding you need to set the domain of the public server as a `DynamicDNS` name (leave update url empty) and then connect mobile wallets fresh or export again the macaroons/certs.
 When connecting the mobile wallets you may need to adjust ports manually after QR code scan.
-And if you SSH tunnel the LND node port `9735` you may also need to sun the custom LND port script and maybe also a manual set of the domain in the LND service is needed.
+And if you SSH tunnel the LND node port `9735` you may also need to set the custom LND port script and maybe also a manual set of the domain in the LND service is needed.
 This all is very experimental at the moment ... better integration will come in the future.

 To switch this SSH tunneling off again use: